 Filmography so far:

-When did you discover you wanted to work in film and what inspired you to follow this career path?
+When did you discover you wanted to be a cinematographer and what inspired you to follow this career path?

-What’s the best advice you’ve received and from whom?
+What’s the most useful advice you’ve received and from whom?

-What advice would you give someone considering becoming a Steadicam operator?
+What advice would you give someone considering becoming a cinematographer?

-What was been your best moment on set?
+What have been your greatest triumphs and disasters on set?

 What lights your fire outside of work?

-What was your biggest challenge on your latest production and how did you overcome it?
+What has been the biggest challenge in your career and how did you overcome it?

 Which film would you love to have shot?